Article Updated On

 The unfortunate thing is that occupational health never receives quite the same focus as safety, meaning that face masks are often used rather than putting control measures in place to reduce the exposure in the first place.

 We need occupational health check ups to be carried out on a more regular basis and improvements to be made overall to the quality of these check ups.
 This would help to lower the rate of occupational lung disease as it would mean catching cases much earlier and would allow employers and workers to take preventative action.

 Alarmingly, many cases of occupational lung disease aren’t noticed until years or even decades later after the person has been exposed to the hazardous dust or chemicals whilst at work.

 There have also been many cases where family members are also affected by breathing in the dust on workers clothing.
 Then years later they will go onto develop a lung disease.
 People such as Mavis Nye who breathed in dust from her husband’s work clothes over many years.
 She developed mesothelioma which is an asbestos related cancer.

-Did you find our article on occupational lung disease useful?
-Then check out our other posts below………
+Did you find this article useful?
+Then check out our other articles below………

 Whether you need an asbestos management survey, or a refurbishment/demolition survey, contact us on 0161 763 3727 or by visiting https://www.armco.org.uk/